comcy/masterthesis/README.md

 # masterthesis
 Repository for the master thesis.
-The thesis is about developing an application for
+The thesis is about developing an application for the humanoid robot 'Nao'.